-Regardless of how the conversation is to play out, having respect and creating a safe environment for all is crucial.
+Regardless of how the conversation is organized, having respect and integrity is crucial.
 I encourage you to set some time during the fire to meditate in a shamanic way.
 This is accomplished by drumming or rattling for about 5-10 minutes while in a relaxed, meditative state.
 It’s during this time that we allow our consciousness to become altered in trance.
-We look through the fire and visualize it becoming a portal to the other side of the veil.
-The spirits of our ancestors may choose to communicate directly with us in some manner, as we journey.
+The Fire is the symbolic physical representation of the presence of the ancestors, its also a potential portal to the other side camp.
+We look through the fire and visualize it becoming a gateway to the other side of the spiritual veil.
+The ancestors, who are in spirit form may choose to communicate directly with us in some manner, as we journey.
 This communication can occur in many forms, so be open to however it may present to you.

 Once the shamanic journey is over, we ask all who are willing to share their experience with the group.
 In sharing, each person adds another layer of wisdom to the group’s collective experience.
 Communication from the ancestors may occur at any time around the council fire.
 In essence, everything that transpires and all that comes from our mouths at the council fire is done in their presence.
 The journey is simply an intentional period of seeking greater insight.

-When the council fires were called by the Iroquois, it was truly a sacred forum in which to conduct affairs of government.
-The representatives from each tribe and clan came to the council with great integrity.
-The fire at the center of these meetings, was a living representation of the spirit realm, of their ancestors who were witnessing all the affairs taking place.
+When the council fires were called by the Iroquois, it was truly a sacred forum in which to conduct affairs of the Five Nations, (later becoming Six nations).
+The representatives from each tribe and clan came to the council with great integrity and sense of responsibility.
+The fire at the center of these meetings, was a living representation of the spirit realm, of the ancestors who were witnessing all the affairs taking place.
 The pipe carrier who opened the ceremony sent prayers to the creator, in doing so all affairs were being witnessed by the great mystery, the great spirit.
 In this spiritual setting. it was incomprehensible for the members to lie or come from a place of deception.
-These were the conditions in which treaties with the United States government were conducted.
+The Pipe was present when treaties between with the United States government and indigenous Peoples were conducted.

-Of interest, these representatives were chosen by the women, the matriarchs of their community.
+Of interest, the Fire Keepers/ Lords (representatives) were chosen by the women, the matriarchs of their community.
 If a council member didn’t represent the wishes of their people, they would be replaced immediately.
 The council members sought unanimity in all their decision making.
-A simple majority would never suffice, so at the very least, a super majority was the minimum standard of agreement.
-The decision-making process also took into consideration the welfare of the next Seven generation of their people.
+A decision was valid only when members within the circle reached a consensus.
+If a member who was not in strong agreement, they could recused themselves from the vote.
+This would allow a decision to proceed when the objection was not intended to halt the proceeding.
+The decision-making process factored in not only the needs of each representatives maternal clan but also the welfare of the next Seven generation.

 What I’ve shared with you is a basic foundation based on indigenous practices.
-It’s a starting point from which I believe we can expand and build our future upon.
-I ask that you take these basic fundamentals and begin forming your own council fires.
-Experiment with them, and please share what you learn with the world and with us here at Conversations From the Brink.
-Together we can create a brighter future for the next Seven generations, Aho.
+It’s a starting point from which I believe we may expand and build further upon.
+I ask that you take these basic fundamentals, experiment with them in your own council fires groups.